Other Lanzarote areas

-Other Lanzarote areas are predominantly rural, and cover the coastal areas poutrside of the main resorts as well as the wine growing region of La Geria, as well as Timanfaya National Park, and a number of villages with whitewashed houses.
+Other Lanzarote areas are predominantly rural, and cover the coastal areas outside of the main resorts as well as the wine growing region of La Geria, Timanfaya National Park, and a number of villages with whitewashed houses.

 Playa Quemada is a small coastal village in Lanzarote.
 It is like stepping back 30 years in time, and one of Lanzarote’s best gems for lunchtime visits.
 It has been a favourote stop off point for hikers and cyclists for some time now.

 Playa Quemada translates to “burnt beach”, and the black coastline here shows how it got its name.